jpwogaman/template.io/README.md

 ![transformer setup](./assets/Images/cubase-transformer.png)

-You can now use Template.io to add information about your tracks and when you save, it will automatically update the **template-io-tracks.json**, which the custom-module is reading.
-This will update your instance of Open Stage Control and put all of the parameters that each track can use right at the tip of your fingers.
+You can now use Template.io to add information about your tracks and when you save, it will automatically update the **template-io-tracks.json**, which the custom-module is reading. **You may need to restart your instance of Open Stage Control**, but now you will have all of the parameters that each track can use right at the tip of your fingers.

 ![template.io main view](./assets/Images/template-io-main-view.PNG)